-Land designated as "Station Mixed Use" has the potential for medium density, generally three to six storey mixed use developments that incorporate transit-oriented development principles and a broad range of residential, commercial, institutional, cultural, and community uses.
-Depending on the site context or as determined through the Corridor Area Plan process, there will be cases where modest differences in height will be permitted.
-These lands are located on the BRT routes near to a BRT station as illustrated in the BRT map, (refer to Appendix D, Map 6 - High-Frequency Transit Corridor and Transit Villages) or as determined through a Corridor Area Plan.
+Land designated as "Station Mixed Use" has the potential for medium density, three to six storey mixed use developments that incorporate transit-oriented development principles and a broad range of residential, commercial, institutional, cultural, and community uses.

+These lands are located on the BRT network corridors, within 50 metres of the centre of an intersection where a BRT station is located as illustrated on the Bus Rapid Transit Routing and Transit Village Location Map (refer to Appendix D, Map 6 - Bus Rapid Transit Routing and Transit Village Location).